Azure best practices for network security

 Best practice: Give Conditional Access to resources based on device, identity, assurance, network location, and more.

-Detail: Azure AD Conditional Access lets you apply the right access controls by implementing automated access control decisions based on the required conditions.
+Detail: Microsoft Entra Conditional Access lets you apply the right access controls by implementing automated access control decisions based on the required conditions.
 For more information, see Manage access to Azure management with Conditional Access.

 Best practice: Enable port access only after workflow approval.